fdgbt/42_init/README.md

   VM storage

 ### Network
-  01 Get the list of the network interfaces of the machine without displaying any detail for these interfaces.
-Only the list of names.
+  01 Get the list of the network interfaces of the machine without displaying any detail for these interfaces (only the list of names)
   02 Identify the IP address of the Ethernet interface
   XX Display only the IP address of the Ethernet interface
   XX Display the Broadcast address of the Ethernet interface